 The standard provision requires the agency to take reasonable steps to ensure meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to inmates who are limited English proficient, including steps to provide interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.
 The PAQ reflects that the agency takes the reasonable steps to ensure meaningful access for inmates with LEP to the agency's efforts specified by the standard provision.
 The PREA Policy calls for inmate PREA education to be provided in formats accessible to inmates with LEP but does not specify how staff will establish communication with these inmates.
 The Language Line agreement reflects that the services include over-the-phone interpretation, onsite services, translation and localization services, video services, and other services.
 The contract was established on May 1, 2015 and is renewed automatically every year.
 The Inmate Rule Book informs inmates about the zero-tolerance policy and filing a grievance to report sexual abuse; it also reflects that there is a Spanish version which was not provided to the AUDITOR.
 The PREA Pamphlet is available in Spanish and the information poster includes information in Spanish, but the facility does not use an education video in Spanish and has not provided written materials in other languages.
 The Detention Captain stated that procedures are available in English and Spanish and the agency/facility is able to establish contact with consulates as needed.
-The interviews with four inmates with LEP reflect that some have a limited ability to read English and that they gather limited PREA information from the posters or from other inmates who speak their language; one has not spoken to any staff member since arriving to the housing unit and one was able to communicate with a deputy who speaks his language.
+The inmate with LEP reported that he was able to understand the information he received about sexual abuse and sexual harassment.

-The PREA policy, the information pamphlet, the information poster, the interview with the Detention Captain and the Language Line agreement support a determination of compliance with the standard provision; however, the agency/facility could do more to ensure inmates with LEP have meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
+The PREA policy, the information pamphlet, the information poster, the interviews with the Detention Captain and the inmate with LEP, as well as the Language Line agreement support a determination of compliance with the standard provision.
+The agency/facility could do more to ensure inmates with LEP have meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
 Examples include playing an education video in Spanish and providing the PREA poster and other written materials in other languages represented in the inmate populace.
 Inmates with LEP should be informed of the availability of Language Line to communicate with deputies regarding a PREA matter; this resource should be available for the benefit of inmates as much as it is for the benefit of staff.